 Tips for Heirs and Beneficiaries

-If you are an heir or beneficiary to brokerage account assets, these tips can help the asset transition process go smoothly:
+If you’re an heir or beneficiary to brokerage account assets, these tips can help the asset transition process go smoothly:

-Know what you own.
-Upon taking ownership of the account assets, take time to understand your investment holdings and determine whether they are right for you.
-In particular, learn about the risks of each investment, if there are any restrictions on when you can sell the investment (liquidity risk) and any fees or other costs associated with the investment.
+- Know what you own.
+Upon taking ownership of the account assets, take time to understand your investment holdings and determine whether they’re right for you.
+In particular, learn about the risks of each investment, if there are any restrictions on when you can sell the investment (liquidity risk), and any fees or other costs associated with the investment.

-Investigate the pros and cons of selling investments.
+- Investigate the pros and cons of selling investments.
 If you plan to sell assets, there likely will be costs and tax consequences from the sale.
 Selling decisions should align with your overall investment objectives.
-Consider consulting a tax advisor for guidance.

-Assess whether the current firm and broker are right for you.
-You are not required to stay with the deceased person's firm or the broker who handled the account—and you should not be pressured to do so.
+- Assess whether the current firm and broker are right for you.
+You’re not required to stay with the deceased person's firm or the broker who handled the account—and you shouldn’t be pressured to do so.
 That said, don't feel compelled to transfer your account to another firm, and don't transfer assets or buy new ones without doing your due diligence about the firm, investment professional and investments.

 Not every brokerage account transfer situation is trouble-free.
 But coming into the process with a sense of what to expect from the deceased person's brokerage firm, and what the firm will likely ask of you, can help make the transition less confusing.